 Last September the Senate passed a bill to repeal the law, and in January the House approved part of that bill.
 Both editorial boards greatly prefer the Senate version.
 The Senate repealed the license suspension law in its entirely.
 The House, on the other hand, kept the license suspension law for some drug trafficking crimes — it adopted an amendment to that effect that had been filed by a group of seven Republican representatives.
 One of those Republican representatives, State Rep. James Lyons of Andover, told the Globe that license suspensions should continue to be imposed on “thugs who are selling drugs to our family members.”
 The Globe disagreed with him, dismissing his argument as “a tough-on-crime sentiment that harks back to the original, 1980s-vintage view that led to the failed law.”
 The Herald, often a Lyons fan, parted ways with him on this issue and urged the House to agree to the Senate in conference committee negotiations on the bill.

-For those not familiar with Rep. Lyons, he’s the Massachusetts chairman of the Cruz for President Committee, his legislative priorities include reducing the state income and sales taxes and requiring the Legislature to comply with the public records law in order to end the practice of lawmaking by backroom deal outside of public view.
+For those not familiar with Rep. Lyons, he’s the Massachusetts chairman of the Cruz for President Committee and his legislative priorities include reducing the state income and sales taxes.
+A member of the minority party, he’s also a frequent critic of the practice of lawmaking by backroom deal outside of public view.

 The morning of January 6, Speaker DeLeo expressed support for the proposal and acknowledged that it could restore the licenses of drug dealers as well as drug users.
 The House took up the bill around 3 o’clock that day.
 Four amendments were pending, all of them filed by Republican Representatives.
 One of the amendments was defeated on a voice vote without debate.
 Then the House stood in recess.

 Legislative action in the House is punctuated by recesses, some brief and some lengthy.
 During the lengthier recesses, House members often return to their offices to tend to other business.
 When the House returns from a recess, often the first order of business is a roll call vote to ensure that a quorum is present.
 Often, but not always, and not in this case.

 About a half hour after the recess began, the presiding officer (Rep. Paul Donato of Medford) called the House to order, but he did not ask for a quorum call.
 Instead he announced that an amendment was pending and asked the Clerk to read the amendment.
 While the amendment was being read, he asked the Clerk to dispense with the reading of the remainder of the amendment, then called for a voice vote, pronounced that the yeas had prevailed over the nays and that the amendment had been adopted.
 It all took one minute.
 No one spoke in favor of the amendment or in opposition to it.
 After the vote, a House member requested a quorum call.
 Rep. Donato said he could ascertain that a quorum was not present and instructed the court officers to summon the members.

 Thus, the GOP amendment to keep the license suspension law in place for some crimes was adopted (after some very minor tweaking — and definitely outside of public view) in the most opaque of ways.
 Ordinarily this peeves advocates of greater legislative transparency like Rep. Lyons.
 But probably not in this case.